sonraisecurity/sonrai-public-assets/utilities/scripts/cpf-invite-sonrai-users_README.md

 ## Features
 - Reads a CSV file with user email and name.
-- Supports three roles: Viewer, Administrator, and Approver.
+- Supports two roles: Viewer and Administrator
 - Lets you specify the Sonrai organization ID and invite validity period.
 - Outputs GraphQL mutations for each user in the CSV.